adriaanbd/tf_aws_sdn/README.md

 There's a lot to say about state management so I'll summarize the single most important thing to know: do not commit your `.tfstate` files because they will contain sensitive information like your AWS account number and any other value you used or Terraform uses to interact with the AWS API.
 Here's a [useful site](https://www.toptal.com/developers/gitignore) to know which files should be added to `.gitignore`.

 Furthermore, there are two kinds of state: local state and remote state.
 By default, Terraform stores state locally.
 When you're working alone that's kind of alright, but when you're working in a team it makes things complicated if not impossible because there's uncertainty in regards to the source of truth.
-With [remote state](https://www.terraform.io/docs/state/remote.html), Terraform writes state data to a remote data store, which not only means you can share it with your tea, but you're not keeping sensitive information in your computer.
+With [remote state](https://www.terraform.io/docs/state/remote.html), Terraform writes state data to a remote data store, which not only means you can share it with your team, but you're not keeping sensitive information in your computer.

 There's a lot more to know about Terraform, but that's for another day.